Trylon and Perisphere: Construction

 The Theme Center was designed by architects Wallace Harrison and J. Andre Fouilhoux, with the interior exhibit by Henry Dreyfuss.
 The structures were built in Flushing Meadows Park in Queens, New York and were intended as temporary with steel framing and plaster board facades.
 Both buildings were subsequently razed and scrapped after the closing of the fair, their materials to be used in World War II armaments.

 Legacy

 The Trylon and Perisphere became the central symbol of the 1939 World's Fair, its image reproduced by the millions on a wide range of promotional materials and serving as the fairground's focal point.
-The United States issued a postage stamp in 1939 depicting the Trylon and Perisphere (pictured).
+The United States Postal Service issued a postage stamp in 1939 depicting the Trylon and Perisphere.
 Neither structure survives; however, the Unisphere, the symbol of the 1964–65 New York World's Fair, is now located where the Perisphere once stood.
+Both structures are featured on the cover art of the Deltron 3030 album “3030”.